Gianluca-Iacchini/Distributed_Rendering/ClusteredVoxelGI/README.md

 * Radiance is computed exclusively on server, and the client only perform compositing.
   * This approach requires minimal computational capability from the client, as compositing can be done very quickly.
 However, it does require a stable connection to avoid light artifacts.
 Additionally, due to the way Gaussian filtering is computed, this method requires more bandwidth.
+  * This approach is not ideal and would only be acceptable for weak clients with a robust connection.
+Due to this, it was not tested further.

 * Light Transport is computed on server, client performs gaussian filtering and compositing.
   * This is the responsibility division used in this project.
 In this setup, the server handles the most computationally expensive parts of the process, while the client performs the Gaussian filtering pass on top of the compositing.
 This approach reduces bandwidth usage and provides better responsiveness, though it adds a small computational overhead for the client.